DigitalFolks55/Capstones/RUL_prediction/README.md

 # Project: RUL prediction for turbofan jet engine
 **Overview:**
-Supervised learning of Regression to predict RUL of turbofan jet engines
+Supervised learning of Regression to predict RUL of turbofan jet engines.
+Brought several assumptions for the self-defined problem statement.
+These could be not correct; Owner does not have deeper understanding on engine maintenance process.
+Take them as just assumptions.

 **Folders:**
 1. Notebook: Jupyter notebook & raw data